daveweinberg/wget-image-scraper/README.md

 This shellscript scrapes all images, recursively, from the urls listed in the sites.txt file.

-It will be used in an art project by Stefan Baltensperger.

 Usage:
   - Add urls to the sites.txt file like this http://www.yoursite.ch